bisspector/quarkus-github-user-repos/README.md

 ## Running the application

+By default the application runs on port `8080`

 Please specify a `GITHUB_TOKEN` env variable for increased rate limits, for example with a `.env` file in the root the project.
 If not specified, GitHub applies strict rate limits.